India to be $3-trillion economy this year itself: Nirmala Sitharaman

 UDAY to be re-examained, new package for power sector tariffs, removal of unnecessary duties on power rates, open access & group captive projects to be initiated.

-Will examine proposals on 100% FDI in aviation, media.
+Will examine proposals on 100 per cent FDI in aviation, media.

 ISRO will spearhead commeralisation of various space products.